A quasi-Grassmannian gradient flow model for eigenvalue problems: Asymptotic behavior

-The theorem establishes the existence of $\lim\limits_{t\rightarrow \infty}U(t)$, and shows that $\lim\limits_{t\rightarrow \infty}U(t) \in [V^{(*)}]$.
-In other words, the equilibrium point of (\ref{operator of gradient flow based model}) is a minimizer of $E(U)$.
-Furthermore, we can show that the solution of the model converges exponentially to the minimizer as time progresses. \begin{corollary} With the same hypothesis as in Theorem \ref{convergence}, there hold
+The theorem shows that the equivalence class \([U(t)]\) converges to \([V^{(*)}]\) in the \(H_0^1\)-Grassmannian distance and that the energy converges to the minimum value \(E(V^{(*)})\).
+Furthermore, we can show that the solution of \eqref{refined weak formulation} converges exponentially to the minimizer as time progresses. \begin{corollary} Under the same hypotheses as in Theorem \ref{convergence}, there hold